avandenberghe/bbguild/README.md

 ## Changelog

+1.3.0.3 17-05-2014

+-	[NEW] add new log types for armory down error, Guild updated
+-	[FIX] #220 refactored acp_dkp_mm by extraction into methods
+-	[FIX] refactored acp_dkp_guild by extraction into methods
+-	[FIX] “activated” checkbox in acp_mm_addmember.html
+-	[removed]  “joindate” columns in member list acp
+-	[NEW] last_update column in member list acp
+-	[NEW] top search criteria in in member list acp now apply for armory update
+-	[NEW] added DEACTIVATED_BY_API deactivation reason
+-	[NEW] Character api limited to 100 calls per time and to members where last_update was > 15 minutes ago
+-	[NEW] lock status if member disabled by API call
+-   [FIX] #213 if wow guild not found on armory, show message.
+-   [NEW] new member table columns: inactivereason, last_update;
+-	[CHG] #219 leaderboard only hows 5 biggest accounts per class.
+-	[CHG] #219 leaderboard class names aligned to class image-	[NEW] #218 add member search to roster
+-	[NEW] #218 add member search to standings
+-	[NEW] #218 add member search to listmembers, listaccounts acp -	[FIX] #216 Refactor standings page, show all accounts-	[FIX] #215 add pagination to standings page-	[FIX] fixed count, shading in adjustment acp, -	[FIX] #214 add pagination to dkp account acp.

 1.3.0.2 01-05-2014

 -	[FIX] #203 calling wow charapi did not deduce inactive points from account-	[FIX] #204 raid value was not added to account for duplicated raid-	[FIX] #205 need to show adjustments on account page-	[FIX] #206 raid count was not increased for duplicated raid-	[FIX] #207 missing language "SPENTNET"-	[FIX] #208 issue in viewraid and pbwow.
 Page is nudged to high. -	[FIX] #209 total of raid value column should not have equal sign